-- Phase locking: flows on a circle, synchronization/ phase locking, fireflies. - Circle map and quasi-periodicity route to chaos:
+- ENSO phase locking to seasonal cycle: flows on a circle, synchronization/ phase locking, Huygens clocks, firefly and flashlight example from Strogatz.
+Connection to ENSO and the seasonal cycle. - ENSO irregularity as chaos driven by the seasonal cycle: circle map and quasi-periodicity route to chaos: